department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/new-claim.md

 When you file a new claim, you may get:
 - More financial support
 - Special monthly payments
-- A shift to Individual Unemployability status (a status given to Veterans who are unable to work because of a disability).
-[Learn more about Individual Unemployability](/disability-benefits/conditions/special-claims/individual-unemployability/).
+- A shift to Individual Unemployability status (a status given to Veterans who are unable to work because of a disability).<br> [Learn more about Individual Unemployability](/disability-benefits/conditions/special-claims/individual-unemployability/).

 </div>